sanfinity-Iot/openremote/User-Guide:-Connect-ESP32-using-MQTT.md

 # Publishing and subscribing to topics over MQTT

-This a basic MQTT example for OpenRemote [www.openremote.io](http://www.openremote.io/)
+This a basic MQTT example for connecting to OpenRemote.

 <details><summary>OpenRemoteESP32.ino</summary>
 <p>